PECOS: Prediction for Enormous and Correlated Output Spaces: Experimental Results

 \subsection{Training Time versus Predictive Performance}

-In this section, we analyze various models based on their training time and performance (in terms of precision and recall).
-We compare various \pecos realizations with another popular text classification package \fasttext~\cite{joulin2017bag}.
+In this section, we analyze various \pecos realizations based on their training time and predictive performance.
+All the experiments of \xrlinear are run on a r5.24xlarge AWS instance, which contains 96 Intel Xeon Platinum 8000 CPUs and 768 GB RAM.
+All the experiments of \xtransformer and \xrtransformer, are obtained on a p3.16xlarge AWS instance, which contains 8 Nvidia V100 GPUs.

+Experimental results are shown in Table~\ref{tab:comp-cost}, which include two variants of \xrlinear with different negative mining (i.e., TFN, TFN+MAN).
+We can clearly see that \xrlinear is the most efficient approach in terms of training time, followed by \xrtransformer and then \xtransformer.
+In particular, \xrlinear with TFN negative sampling is often 2x to 5x faster than \xrlinear with TFN+MAN sampling, because the latter requires model inference on the large training set to generate hard negative based on the model parameters.
+Nevertheless, \xrlinear with TFN+MAN may lead to better predictive performance on larger output space datasets such as \amzlarge.

-Experimental results are shown in Table~\ref{tab:comp-cost}, where we include precision at 1,3,5 and recall at 1,3,5 as the evaluation metrics.
-We also include the training time and the model size.
-All the experiments for \xrlinear and \fasttext are run on an i3.4xlarge AWS instance, which contains 16 Intel CPUs and 128 GB RAM.
-For \xtransformer, which requires GPUs for training, results are obtained on a p3.16xlarge AWS instance, which contains 8 Nvidia V100 GPUs.
-We can clearly see that all the \pecos realizations outperform \fasttext significantly in terms of performance which shows that we are able to capture the correlations among the output space to yield better performance.
-Among the \pecos methods, \xrlinear is the most efficient approach in terms of training time, which can be explained by the efficiency of the recursive training strategy adapted in \xrlinear.
-On the other hand, \xtransformer yields state-of-the-art precision and recall results among all methods.
-It is noteworthy that \pecos is flexible to have realizations like \xtransformer which yields the best prediction performance and realizations like \xrlinear which strikes a good balance between prediction performance and training cost~(note that \xtransformer requires faster and more expensive GPU hardware).
+Compared to \xrlinear, on the other hand, \xtransformer and \xrtransformer yield state-of-the-art precision and recall results at the cost of larger training time, where \xrtransformer is often 10x faster than \xtransformer.
+This verifies the effectiveness of recursive training for Transformer matchers on the large output space datasets.
+It is noteworthy that \pecos is flexible to have realizations like \xrtransformer which yields the best prediction performance and realizations like \xrlinear which strikes a good balance between prediction performance and training cost.
+Note that even though relatively cheaper compared with \xtransformer, the \xrtransformer method still requires faster and more expensive GPU hardware.
 This flexibility allows practitioners to choose the most appropriate \pecos model for their applications.